Shorifpatwary/ReUsable-code/README.md

 ####  What is different between sass normal and sass wordpress in sass directory.

 There are some different between sass normal and sass wordpress directory.
 Becuase of wordpress project needs some extra style.that's why there are two different directory. but 80% plus sass code are same between theme.within few of days I will move sass wordpress directory from sass folder to wordpress folder.

+####  Do I need any css librery after using sass from this repository.

+I think you don't have to use any extra library for syling or making responsive layout.There are already created column classes for managing layout. in sass >> sass normail >> base >> flex-layout.scss .